 The Alaska Energy Authority (AEA) was created by the Alaska State Legislature in 1976 to finance, construct, and operate power production and transmission facilities.
+In May of 1993, the Alaska Legislature passed a bill which set in motion a fundamental change in the State's role in energy programs and oversight of State owned power projects.

-In May of 1993, legislation created a new Division of Energy within the Department of Community and Regional Affairs.
-Effective August 18, 1993, this new division took on the AEA's rural programs and planning as well as the responsibility and management for a number of small electrical and waste heat recovery systems located throughout Alaska.
-The Board of the Alaska Industrial Development and Export Authority (AIDEA) also became the Board of AEA and the ability to have employees was eliminated.
-AEA continues to exist as a public corporation responsible for, among other things, its outstanding bonds, but its ability to construct and acquire projects was eliminated.
+In May of 1993, Governor Hickel signed legislation that substantially revised the duties and responsibilities of the independent corporate entity that was AEA and created a new Division of Energy within the Department of Community and Regional Affairs.
+Effective August 18, 1993, this new division took on the Authority's rural programs and planning as well as the responsibility and management for a number of small electrical and waste heat recovery systems located throughout Alaska.
+The Board of the Alaska Industrial Development and Export Authority (AIDEA) also became the Board of AEA and AEA's ability to have employees was eliminated.
+AEA continued to exist as a public corporation responsible for, among other things, its outstanding bonds, but its ability to construct and acquire projects was eliminated.